arjun8249/apigee-saml/README.md

 ## Generate SAML Policy -> GenerateSAML-AssertFromUsernamePassword
 The `GenerateSAML-AssertFromUsernamePassword` policy generates a SAML assertion with the `<Template>` element, which is shown below.

-The template allows you define how the SAML Assertion as opposed to using the default assertion that Apigee creates.
+The template allows you define the SAML Assertion as opposed to using the default assertion that Apigee creates.

 Note the following:
 * You must use `<![CDATA[ .... template goes here ]]>`